 and Cellular Biology Laboratory

-A score of 4 or better on the IB Biology exam will satisfy the Introductory Biology requirement.
+A score of 4 or better on the IB Biology exam, or a score of 4 or 5 on the AP Biology exam will satisfy the Introductory Biology requirement.

 Breadth courses familiarize students with the breadth of psychology.
 Three (3) courses from at least three different topic groups are required: